 Today we are going to describe about windows server 2016 new features.

-As we are knowing that windows server 2016 is upcoming operating system
+As we are knowing that windows server 2016 is upcoming operating system developed by Microsoft.

 Due out some time in the second half of this year, Windows Server 2016 will come equipped to reflect these changing times.
 Some Windows Server 2016 features include support for containers, tighter integration with Microsoft’s Azure cloud service and more security for Hyper-V virtual machines and specially Nano Server technology.

 Also you can read:

 – Install Microsoft SharePoint Server 2016 Using PowerShell

 – SharePoint Server 2016 Beta 2 and SharePoint 2016 RC Single Server Farm Technical Preview Deployment Guide Part-3